reCAPTCHA

-He Still Can’t Do His Job After a Work Injury.
-Can He Get SSD?
+Can’t Do Your Job After Work Injury: Can You Get SSD?

 Important: We updated this article in December 2023 to include the most current income limits and other data from the Social Security Administration.
 When most people get injured on the job, they don’t anticipate being out of work for very long.
 Applying for disability benefits is often the furthest thing from their minds.
 We all tend to think that we’ll heal quickly!
 And get back to work as usual, even after severe injuries.
 While it certainly pays to think positively, there are some cases in which a work injury or illness is severe enough that it prevents us from being able to do our jobs for more than a year.